php-telegram-bot/docs/docs/index.md

 The framework can:

 * retrieve updates with webhook and getUpdates methods.
-* supports all types and methods according to Telegram API (25 May 2016).
+* supports all types and methods according to [Telegram API 3.6 (13.
+February 2018)](https://core.telegram.org/bots/api#february-13-2018).
 * supports supergroups.
 * handle commands in chat with other bots.
 * manage Channel from the bot admin interface.